 - if timer T3519 is not running, generate a fresh SUCI, send an IDENTITY RESPONSE message with the SUCI, start timer T3519 and store the value of the SUCI sent in the IDENTITY RESPONSE message; and

-- if timer T3519 is running, send an IDENTITY RESPONSE message with the stored SUCI
+- if timer T3519 is running, send an IDENTITY RESPONSE message with the stored SUCI.

-4) To verify that upon reception of the REGISTRATION ACCEPT message UE deletes the stored SUCI.
+4) To verify that upon reception of the REGISTRATION ACCEPT message containing a 5G-GUTI UE deletes the stored SUCI.

 5.3.4.4 Method of test